-Application and license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)]\$250.00 license fee [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)] Paper form license application processing fee Annual renewal of license\$90.00 Paper form license renewal processing fee\$10.00 License renewal grace period surcharge\$50.00 Replacement of lost license (No charge for the licensee to print the replacement license from the Board's on-line system.)\$25.00 Reactivation of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and temporary license (if granted) pending completion and review of the licensure application at the next board meeting, and initial license (if granted)]\$100.00 Reinstatement of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and license (if reinstatement is granted) through December 31st.
-Costs may also be imposed in addition to the reinstatement fee.]
-Extension of temporary license\$50.00 Volunteer license\$50.00 Emeritus license Certified copies First page: \$10.00; Additional pages: \$.50
+Application and license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)]\$200.00 Application to convert from public health emergency licensure exemption to full, unrestricted physician assistant licensure (pursuant to Ch.
+1, Sec.
+7(d)(i)(D) of these Rules) and initial license fee [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)] Paper form license application processing fee Annual renewal of license\$80.00 Paper form license renewal processing fee License renewal grace period surcharge Reactivation of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and temporary license (if granted) pending completion and review of the licensure application at the next board meeting, and initial license (if granted)]\$100.00 necessary), and temporary license (if granted) pending completion and review of the licensure